immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 There is no mechanism for getting a floor-relative _unbounded_ reference space.
 This is because the user may move through a variety of elevations (via stairs, hills, etc), making identification of a single floor plane impossible.

 ### Stationary experiences
 A _stationary_ experience is one which does not require the user to move around in space.
 This includes several categories of experiences that developers are commonly building today, and multiple reference space types are available to address each class of experience.
 "Standing" experiences can be created with a `floor-level` reference space.
 "Seated" experiences can be created with an `eye-level` reference space.

-Orientation-only experiences such as 360 photo/video viewers can be created with a `position-disabled` reference space.
+Orientation-only experiences such as 360 photo/video viewers can also be created with an `eye-level` reference space by either explicitly ignoring the pose's positional data or displaying the media "infinitely" far away from the viewer.
+If such position mitigation steps are not taken the user may perceive the geometry the media is displayed on, leading to discomfort.

 It is important to note that `XRViewerPose` objects retrieved using `floor-level` and `eye-level` reference spaces may include position information as well as rotation information.
 For example, hardware which does not support 6DOF tracking (ex: GearVR) may still use neck-modeling to improve user comfort.
 Similarly, a user may lean side-to-side on a device with 6DOF tracking (ex: HTC Vive).
-It is important for user comfort that developers do not attempt to remove position data from these matrices and instead use a `position-disabled` reference space.
-The result is that `floor-level` and `eye-level` experiences should be resilient to position changes despite not being dependent on receiving them.
+The result is that `floor-level` and `eye-level` experiences must be resilient to position changes despite not being dependent on receiving them.

 #### Floor-level reference spaces